 This post may contain affiliate links.
 Please read my disclosure policy.

 While my sister and I slurped this minty, refreshing soup straight from the Tupperware containers I had packed it in, this gazpacho really deserves a more honorable presentation: The combination of colorful vegetables of all shapes and textures floating in a magenta base is truly striking.
-Served with a wedge of avocado and a sprig of mint in delicate bowls, this simple chilled soup makes an elegant summer meal.
+Served with a wedge of avocado and a sprig of mint in delicate bowls, this chilled soup is a refreshing and elegant summer meal.

 When I first saw feta paired with watermelon, I thought the combination seemed odd, and truthfully, not that appetizing.
-My mother and I have been trying to remember where we first saw the duo — possibly a Jean Georges or Todd English cookbook, but we’re not quite sure.
-In any case, sweet and salty ingredients, hardly a novel concept, often work nicely together, watermelon and feta being one example.
+But sweet and salty ingredients often work nicely together, watermelon and feta being no exception.
 Only a few more weeks of watermelon season remain, so enjoy them while you can!

 Watermelon and Feta Salad